COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 There's a clever internal pouch located behind the front zip which could carry a small flare - I use it for a multitool and a knife.
 One of my pals carries his VHF there rather than in the external pocket.
 Two fastex buckles secure the main body of the BA so the zip can be opened to access it - or indeed to provide some ventilation on a hot day.

-Kokatat also offer a hydration pouch or a large extra pocket which can be attached to the back.
+Kokatat also offer a hydration pouch or pocket which can be attached to the back.
 All the pockets have handy lash tabs and the zippers seem to resist the corrosive effects of salt water.

 A superb bit of kit overall and I can't find anything to fault it - apart from the fact that the zip is "sided" for females.
 You get used to that.
 If you want to be able to colour co-ordinate your gear, then Kokatat make most of their gear in matching colours.